charamzic/hundredpies/README.md

 Not going to tweet about my daily coding as the challenge requires, but I do share my DevOps learning journey on a [freshly baked blog of mine](https://charamza.substack.com).
-This journey or a path, let's say, already included completely redoing the way I take notes and learn.
+This journey or a path, let's say, already included completely redoing the way I take notes and the way I learn.

 So what I will use to code my way through this challenge?
 Well, Vim, or NeoVim, of course.
 Because I want to learn those as well :P